How to Get a Construction Materials Trading License in Dubai

 Provide the required documentation, typically including passport copies of all shareholders, a business plan or activity description, and completed application forms supplied by Dubai South Business Hub.

-Step 4: Pay Licence Fees
+Step 4: Pay License Fees

 Fees vary depending on the package selected, the number of visas required, and whether physical office or warehouse space is included.
-Costs generally start from approximately AED 12,000 to AED 20,000 for a standard trading licence package, though this can vary based on current promotions and specific requirements.
+Costs generally start from approximately AED 12,000 to AED 20,000 for a standard trading license package, though this can vary based on current promotions and specific requirements.

-Step 5: Receive Your Licence
+Step 5: Receive Your License

 Compliance and Ongoing Requirements